GENL/matice/README.md

 import { trans } from "matice";
 ```

-Let's assume we have this translations:
+Let's assume we have this translations file:

 ```php
 // resources/lang/en/custom.php